 As you can see, there are lots of options to find out the best keywords you want to target.
-There are built in settings or you can choose your own.
-Depending upon your expertise, you can vary each and every factor.
+There are built-in settings, or you can choose your own.
+Depending on your expertise, you can vary each and every factor.

 Important Metrics of Keyword Research

 While using this module, I focus only on certain metrics.